magento-hackathon/MailGuard/README.md

  * Enable/Disable Module
  * Select Mode: Blacklist or Whitelist
  * Activate/deactivate Logging
+ * Importing addresses via CSV file

+### Importing addresses via CSV file

+The file import dialog can be found in `System > Configuration > Mail Guard > General Settings > Import > Import address list`.

+Specify the column names in the first line.
+Two columns are required: `mailaddress` and `type`.
+The order of the columns is determined automatically.
+If you export the CSV file you can leave the `id` column in but it will be ignored.

+Note that the `type` values are translated.
+This means that you should import the file in the same language in which you exported the entries before.
+If you get an error that you didn't provide an expected value first check if you have to translate the type.

 ### Future work
-* CSV Upload for E-Mail Adresses and Domains
+* Validate input on form edit / CSV import
-* Check if e-mail adress does really exist (by checking mailbox etc.) [phpclasses.org](http://www.phpclasses.org/package/13-PHP-Determine-if-a-given-e-mail-address-is-valid-.html)
+* Check if e-mail address does really exist (by checking mailbox etc.) [phpclasses.org](http://www.phpclasses.org/package/13-PHP-Determine-if-a-given-e-mail-address-is-valid-.html)
 * Regex-Support

 Compatibility